alexchristy/PyOPN/README.md

 The endpoints are organized as `opn.module.controller.command(param1, param2, data)`.
 Anytime camel case is used in the endpoint names, this wrapper uses snake case.

 Parameters are passed in as arguments and are positioned in the order of they appear in the [OPNsense API reference](https://docs.opnsense.org/development/api.html).
-If an endppint accepts a JSON payload, the function will have a `data` arguement in the last position where you can pass in a Python dictionary.
+If an endpoint accepts a JSON payload, the function will have a `data` arguement in the last position where you can pass in a Python dictionary.

 **Ex:** `kea/dhcpv4/setSubnet` --> `opn.kea.dhcpv4.set_subnet(uuid, data)` ([Kea API Reference](https://docs.opnsense.org/development/api/core/kea.html))